During the anniversary Federated Wiki discussion (2021-01-20) an interesting topic has been brought up: how do we make wikis sustainable?

 wiki wiki web of conflicting pages, lost both in time and space.
 Stuff like that never happens in classic wikis: you know where you are (fedwiki flags are hard to remember and distinguish), you know when you are (on the most recent version, unless you're viewing history).

 Yet still classic wikis can be vandalized.
 Or can they?
 I think the problem has been solved already.
 There is captcha, human-oriented questions, stuff like that.
-Also, authorization.
+Also, feature/authorization.
 You can make registration process in such a way that no robots pass.
-For example, on Mycorrhiza all users are added manually (for time being).
+For example, on Mycorrhiza administrators can disable user registration and everyone by hand.
 Quite safe.

 Or is it?
 Imagine if a wiki admin leaves the wiki for two months.
 Meanwhile, a malicious hater with a grudge on the admin destroys everything.
 What about that?
 Of course, such a user shall be banned.
 But what about the results of the destruction?
 There's nothing meaningful left.

 But hey, isn't that what history has been made up for?
 Just roll back to an ok version!
 Of course, the wiki software should be sophisticated enough for that.
 As for Mycorrhiza Wiki, it doesn't have buttons for that but, since it runs on integration/git, you can still do that.